 There are more famous Jesus statues in Colombia.
 The image of Cristo Rey towers over a village of Las Andes, just outside of Cali, at full 26 meters.
 The statue was inaugurated in 1953, in celebration of the fifty years following the end of the War of a Thousand Days.
 A tourist attraction, Cristo Rey of Las Andes is classified as one of the modern wonders of Colombia.

 Among the main tourist attractions of the state of Caldas in the Paisa region, is the soaring monument of Christ the Redeemer, which has in the past been described as the tallest statue of depicting Jesus Christ in the Western Hemisphere.

 The arguably most famous monument of Christ in the world is Cristo Redentor of Rio de Janeiro, located at the peak of the 700-metre (2,300 ft) Corcovado mountain overlooking the city of Rio.
 The iconic Cristo stands at just above 30 meters (not including the pedestal) and its arms stretch 28 meters wide.

 However, as things stand now, the official Guinness Record holder among tall Jesus Christ statues across the world is situated in Swiebodzin, in western Poland.
 Without any pedestal or plinth included in the measurements, the figure depicting Christ the King stands at 33 meters.
 It is situated in the middle of a cabbage field.

 Notwithstanding, the very tallest statues in the world are not those of Jesus Christ, but of Buddha; in China, Burma and Japan.
-The Spring Temple Buddha located in a Chinese city of Lushan takes the cake, rising to an unparalleled height of 128 meters.
+The Spring Temple Buddha located in a Chinese city of Leshan takes the cake, rising to an unparalleled height of 128 meters.